BlackWhiteYoshi/Blazor.BrowserAPI/README.md

 - 0.9.0
   - added History (16 BrowserAPIs)
   - small breaking change: *OnError* in MediaRecorder, Sensor and ServiceWorker has as parameter a JsonElement instead of a string.
 To get the previous value, just use *ToString()* on it.
+- 0.10.0
+  - TODO
+  - added navigator.languages to the Language API